For some color, texture, height, and drama, look at adding some summer bulbs to your garden.

-They are best planted during the winter so that they can bloom from early to late summer.
+They are best planted during the winter to bloom from early to late summer.

-Fertilize and prepare them during this time so that you can transplant them outdoors in the spring.
+Fertilize and prepare them during this time to transplant them outdoors in the spring.

 You can opt to plant them directly in the ground if you want them to fatten up or plant them in large pots.
 Apply fertilizer just like the other plants in your garden.

-As the autumn approaches, cut off the essentials (water and fertilizer) to allow the bulbs to go dormant so it can prepare to bloom indoors during the winter.
+As autumn approaches, cut off the essentials (water and fertilizer) to allow the bulbs to go dormant so they can prepare to bloom indoors during the winter.

 image: via flickr

-These are some of the easiest lilies to grow, and they blossom in the early-midsummer in a wide range of colors on hardy plants.
+These are some of the easiest lilies to grow, blossoming in the early midsummer in a wide range of colors on hardy plants.

-Most Asiatic Lilies grow to a height of 2-3 feet.
+Most Asiatic Lilies grow to a height of 2′ to 3′ feet.
 They thrive well in moist but well-drained soil and full sun.

 They, alongside the Oriental lilies, are the most common in the northern hemisphere.

-There are plenty of varieties of Asiatic Lilies that you can choose from with the least expensive ones being single colored and last for many years in the garden.
+You can choose from plenty of varieties of Asiatic Lilies, with the least expensive ones being single-colored and last for many years in the garden.

 Image: via flickr

-The lily family is a big one, and another variety that cannot be overlooked when it comes to the early summer blooming bulbs is the Oriental lilies.
+The lily family is a big one, and another variety that cannot be overlooked in the early summer blooming bulbs is the Oriental lily.

 The details on –> Oriental Lily Care

-Their spicy scent is detectable from afar and thus, will introduce a new fragrance in your garden.
+Their spicy scent is detectable from afar and, thus, will introduce a new fragrance to your garden.